What are the options for returning my mail-in or absentee ballot?

 I have requested my vote-by-mail ballot.
 When can I expect to receive it?

-As of Friday, October 23, 2020, the turnaround time from approving a vote-by-mail ballot application to mailing out the ballot is 48 hours.
+Ballots for the 2021 Primary Elections will begin to be mailed out on Monday April 26th.
+The turnaround time from approving a vote-by-mail ballot application to mailing out the ballot is 48 hours.

 Can someone else return my completed vote-by-mail ballot?